Background

 Procedure

 Read each statement carefully and select the response that best describes your personality, thoughts, feelings, or behavior.
+There are no right or wrong answers.
+Respond honestly for the most accurate and meaningful results.

 Participation